Birding Festival: Tour Leaders

 • DIANE CHERBAK

 Diane Cherbak has a background in food science and engineering, but has been birdwatching for more than 20 years.
 Her passion grew after moving to Mancos in 2010 and joining the Birding Festival planning committee.
 She has been chairman of the planning committee since 2012.
 She has been involved with Cornell’s Project FeederWatch as a citizen scientist for more than ten years.
 She became part of the NestWatch network in 2016 and monitors nine nest boxes on her property during breeding season.
+She has had Western & Mountain Bluebirds, Ash-throated Flycatchers, Violet-green Swallows and Mountain Chickadees use the boxes.

 • DON MARSH

-• EMILEE HELTON AND STEVE TARNOWSKI
+• EMILEE AND STEVE TARNOWSKI

 • ERIC MOORE